Aggregation of study load 010-22033035

 Related links

-Assessing concessional study loads for Youth Allowance (YA)
+Assessing concessional study-loads for Youth Allowance (YA)

-Assessing eligibility for 25% concessional study load for Austudy
+Assessing eligibility for 25% concessional study-load for Austudy

-Assessing eligibility for 25% concessional study load for Pensioner Education Supplement (PES)
+Assessing eligibility for 25% concessional study-load for Pensioner Education Supplement (PES)

-Assessing eligibility for 66% concessional study load for Pensioner Education Supplement (PES)
+Assessing eligibility for 66% concessional study-load for Pensioner Education Supplement (PES)

-Assessing eligibility for the 66% concessional study load for Austudy
+Assessing eligibility for the 66% concessional study-load for Austudy

-Assessing study load requirements
+Assessing study-load requirements

-Assessing study load requirements
+Assessing study-load requirements

-Pensioner Education Supplement (PES)
+Decreasing study-load for ABSTUDY or ABSTUDY Pensioner Education Supplement (PES)